WhatsApp Negotiation Recap: Offers & Next Move | ThreadRecap

 Negotiations are sensitive.
 You probably do not want your deal terms stored on a random server.
 ThreadRecap processes exports client-side first: the file is unzipped and previewed in your browser before any data is sent.
 Photos and videos never leave your device.
 Only the chat text (and voice note audio, if you opt in) are sent for analysis.
 Read the full privacy details.

 Upload your WhatsApp export to ThreadRecap and run a Negotiation Analysis to see exactly where things stand.
-10 free credits on signup.
-Pay-as-you-go packs start at $5, credits never expire, no subscription.
+5 free credits on signup.
+Pay-as-you-go credits start at $5, credits never expire, no subscription.